IsaacF1/clarifai-apple-sdk/README.md

     platform :ios, '8.2'
     use_frameworks!

-    pod 'Clarifai-Apple-SDK', '3.0.0-beta3'
+    pod 'Clarifai-Apple-SDK', '3.0.0-beta4'
 end
 ```

-> iOS 8.2 is the minimum version the Clarifai SDK supports.
+> iOS 8.2 is the minimum version supported by the Clarifai SDK.

 ## Manual installation